 If peer support remains one of the core missions of patient organisations, the report identifies three further areas where patient organisations undertake activities:

-- policy and advocacy,

-- capacity-building and education,
+- policy and advocacy, - capacity-building and education,

-- and research and development.

 "Patient organisations have a lot of influence and their outreach work is very influential.
 There is a lot of commitment, which their power and dynamism stems from.

 - Sirpa Pietikäinen, Finnish MEP.